nishu88/Codefundo-Idea-Phase/README.md

 ## Impact:-

 Currently concentrating on the **Indian subcontinent** (1.7 billion in population(2015)).
-Once we get a working model its easy to extend to other parts of the world
+Once we get a working model its easy to extend to other parts of the world.